jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

       self.assertEqual(functions.passthrough(set), False)
       self.assertEqual(functions.passthrough(dict), False)

-the terminal shows an :ref:`AssertionError` for each line until I make the input match the output, proving that the passthrough function I have defined returns the input it is given.
+the terminal shows :ref:`AssertionError` for each line until I make the input match the output, proving that the passthrough function I have defined returns the input it is given.
 Hooray!
 I am genius again

 ----